cillustrisimo/cillustrisimo/README.md

 <h3 align="center">Novice programmer and (ethical) hacking enthusiast</h3>
 <br />

-I'm a self-taught programmer interested in cybersecurity, data science, and machine learning.
+I'm a self-taught programmer interested in data science, software engineering, and machine learning.

-Currently, I'm studying machine learning with scikit-learn and improving my skills in programming through self-study and projects.
+I've recently begun an intensive program at NYU Tandon for Computer Science fundamentals, and I am coding everyday lately with C++ for the course and studying topics such as discrete mathematics and data structures & algorithms.
 I'm new to a lot of these things, and always happy to learn and collaborate.

 <br />